mikepb/go-swim/docs/data-structures.md

 }
 ```

 `Transport` is responsible for sending messages to other nodes and maintaining an inbox of messages received from other nodes.
 This object is meant to separate the transport and control panes (https://github.com/hashicorp/memberlist/issues/21) and to ease the implementation of an in-process network simulator.
 The recognized message structures are described in the next section.
-The program will panic if it receives an unrecognized message structure.
+Unrecognized messages are passed to the delegate, or the program will panic if no delegate is configured.

 ## `Message` for describing network messages